sage-code/maj/preposition.md

  fob | may not | is forbidden
  den | then    | time consequence
- tan | so      | to such a great extent. cas | case    | when is the case uta | when    | establish event dus | thus    | therefore, hence, so, then, thus kum | as,like | comparative, how mem | same    | identical
+ tan | so      | to such a great extent. kaz | case    | when is the case uta | when    | establish event dus | thus    | therefore, hence, so, then, thus kum | as,like | comparative, how mem | same    | identical
  vir | while   | while condition
- cyz | because | cause of a consequence
+ bor | because | as, since, cause of a consequence

 ## Dictionary